FRCTeam3044/AdvantageScope-3044/docs/tabs/CONFIG-EDITOR.md

 _[< Return to homepage](/docs/INDEX.md)_

 The config editor is designed to allow for easy viewing and editing of values used in the robot.
-It is intended for use with [OxConfig](https://github.com/FRCTeam3044/OxConfig), and will automatically update its yaml files and controllers in real time.
+It is intended for use with [OxConfig](https://github.com/FRCTeam3044/OxConfig), and will automatically update its json files and controllers in real time.

 ---